pndurette/gTTS/docs/index.rst

 gTTS
 =====

-:class:`gTTS` (for `Google text-to-speech`): Python library (and ``gtts-cli`` command-line tool) to interface with Google Translate's text-to-speech API and save spoken text to `mp3` format.
-It allows unlimited text lengths to be spoken by tokenizing long sentences where the speech would naturally pause.
+:class:`gTTS` (*Google Text-to-Speech*), a Python library and CLI tool to interface with Google Translate's text-to-speech API.
+Writes spoken ``mp3`` data to a file, a file-like object (bytestring) for further audio manipulation, or ``stdout``.
+It features flexible pre-processing and tokenizing, as well as automatic retrieval of supported languages.

 Installation
 ------------